dustinlit/California-Wildfire-Ignition-ML-Modeling/README.md

 ## Overview

 This project is a work in progress that explores the relationship between environmental weather-related factors and the degree of damage caused by wildfires in California.
+The main objective is to **practice handling real world data through geospatial data science**.
 The goal is to predict a custom severity index `Wildfire Potential Destructive Power`, which incorporates structures damaged and destroyed.

 > ## **Disclaimer:**
 > - **This is a *work in progress* for training purposes only.
 Results do not currently reflect reality or claim to.
 Any results are unvalidated.**